ricetj/lighthouse-backstage/README.md

 yarn start
 ```

 The front-end will be available at http://localhost:3000 once the app finishes compiling.
+The backend will be available at http://localhost:7000.
+You can check `app-config.yaml` for specific endpoints.

 ## Running with Docker